ParAlg/gbbs/benchmarks/EdgeOrientation/README.md

 Most optionality from the [Graph Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs) and [ParlayLib](https://github.com/cmuparlay/parlaylib) apply.
 In particular, to compile benchmarks for graphs with more than 2^32 edges, the `LONG` command-line parameter should be set.

+### Using Testing Script

+To run the script `scripts/test_approx_kcore.py`, Python 3.5 or higher is required.
+Also, `scripts/approx_kcore_setup.txt` should be configured as follows.

+The entries `Input graph directory` and `Output directory` contain the directory where the dynamic graph files are stored and the desired output directory respectively. `Dynamic graphs` contains a comma-separated list of the dynamic graph filenames.

+The `Benchmarks` entry is a comma-separated list of the desired programs to run: ParallelLDS, LDS, or KCore.

+The `Numbers of workers`, `Epsilons`, `Lambdas/Deltas`, and `Batch sizes` entries are comma-separated lists of the desired input parameters on which to run the programs.
+The `Output stats` entry is either True or False, depending on if comparisons to exact k-core values is desired.

+Note that the script runs KCore given a dynamic graph, although KCore can be independently run using a static graph as well.

 ### Using Standard Library Allocator